gnugat/redaktilo/doc/03-reference.md

 If you want to go to a given line number, use this one.

-The `findUnder` method will jump `n` lines under the current one,  while `findAbove` will jump above.
+The `findBelow` method will jump `n` lines below the current one,  while `findAbove` will jump above.

 ### LineRegexSearchStrategy